vaquierm/CNN_Sentence_Classification/README.md

 * `main.py` is a script that trains, evaluates and generates results through k-fold cross validation.
 * `cnn.py` contains the implementation of the convolutional neural network for sentence classification.
 * `util/results.py` defines the functionalities needed to save results of runs to files.
-* `data_processing/` has the scripts necessary for different data processing strategies.
+* `data_processing/` has the logic necessary for different data processing strategies.